TKim18/janus-sosp-2024-artifact/README.md

 2. trace.png: graphs of the disk I/O patterns.
 3. tput.csv: the data of the throughput graph in trace.png in csv form.

-It is likely (or probable) that the disk patterns do not look identical.
+It is likely (or probable) that the disk patterns are not identical to the figures in the paper.
 That is simply due to the nondeterministic nature of our experiment and disk behavior.

 # Contact
 Please contact ttk2@cs.cmu.edu for any issues/concerns/questions regarding the code or setup.